• Skip to main content

 The Rt.
 Rev. Dr. George Sumner

-George Sumner is the VII Bishop of the Episcopal Diocese of Dallas.
+George Sumner is the seventh Bishop of the Episcopal Diocese of Dallas.
 He has served in cross-cultural ministry in Navajoland and has a doctorate in theology from Yale.
-He was principal of Wycliffe College, University of Toronto, from 1999-2015.
+He was principal of Wycliffe College, University of Toronto, from 1999 to 2015.
 His books include The First and the Last (2004); Unwearied Praises (2004), co-written with Jeff Greenman; Being Salt (2007); and a commentary on the book of Daniel for Brazos Press (2013).
-He is currently working on a book about sin.
+He is working on a book about sin.
 Bp.
 Sumner is married to Stephanie Hodgkins and is father to Marta and Sam.

 Dr. Muthuraj Swamy

-Muthuraj Swamy is director of the Cambridge Centre for Christianity Worldwide (UK) and Project Manager of Theological Education for Mission in the Anglican Communion.
-Dr. Swamy earned a Ph.D. from the University of Edinburgh in religious studies and formerly served as dean of theology and dean of postgraduate studies at Union Biblical Seminary, Pune, India.
+Muthuraj Swamy is director of the Cambridge Centre for Christianity Worldwide and Project Manager of Theological Education for Mission in the Anglican Communion.
+Dr. Swamy earned a Ph.D. in religious studies from the University of Edinburgh and formerly served as dean of theology and dean of postgraduate studies at Union Biblical Seminary in Pune, India.
 He is a member of the Church of South India and worked with interreligious organizations in India for several years, promoting conflict resolution and peace-building.
 He is a visiting fellow at St. John’s College, Durham, and author of The Problem with Interreligious Dialogue: Plurality, Conflict and Elitism in Hindu-Christian-Muslim Relationships (Bloomsbury, 2016) and Reconciliation: The Archbishop of Canterbury’s Lent Book 2019 (SPCK, 2018).
 He co-edited Christian Engagement for Social Change: The Role of Theological Education (Christian World Imprints, 2018), and is co-editor of three volumes based on the Archbishop of Canterbury’s three priorities for the Lambeth Conference 2022: Walking Together, Witnessing Together, and Listening Together.

 The Rev. Kino Germaine Lockheart Vitet